 General: The Santa Barbara County Air Pollution Control District (District) is responsible for implementing all applicable federal, state and local air pollution requirements which affect any stationary source of air pollution in Santa Barbara County.
 The federal requirements include regulations listed in the Code of Federal Regulations: 40 CFR Parts 50, 51, 52, 55, 61, 63, 68, 70 and 82.
 The State regulations may be found in the California Health & Safety Code, Division 26, Section 39000 et seq.
 The applicable local regulations can be found in the District's Rules and Regulations.
 This is a combined permitting action that covers both the Federal Part 70 and state permitting requirements.
-This facility was formerly permitted by the District as Permit to Operate 8976.
+This facility was formerly permitted by the District as Permit to Operate 8977.

-Santa Barbara County is designated as a non-attainment area for the state ozone and PM{10} ambient air quality standards.
+Santa Barbara County is designated as a non-attainment area for the state ozone and PM{10} ambient air quality standard.

 Part 70 Permitting.
 The Orcutt Hill Oil Field was developed in the 1920s by Union Oil Company and consisted of sixteen facilities originally permitted by the District as the Pacific Coast Energy Company Orcutt Hill Stationary Source.
 These facilities are listed below in Section 1.2.1.
 This stationary source was subsequently determined to be subject to the Part 70 permitting program and Part 70 permits were issued for these facilities.
 In February 2024, Pacific Coast Energy Company purchased the leases associated with the Casmalia Stationary Source (N.R.
-Bonetti, Arellanes, Morganti, Casmalia ICEs, Musico and Righetti) which thereby became incorporated into this stationary source which was renamed the Orcutt Hill and Casmalia Oil Fields Stationary Source.
+Bonetti, Arellanes, Morganti, Casmalia ICEs, Musico and Righetti) which thereby became incorporated into this stationary source which was renamed the Pacific Coast Energy Company - Orcutt Hill and Casmalia Oil Fields Stationary Source.
 The Escolle, Escolle (Amrich) and Careaga leases were also purchased at this time and incorporated into this stationary source.
-This is the initial Part 70 permit for this facility while operated by PCEC under the Orcutt Hill and Casmalia Oil Fields Stationary Source and is being issued in accordance with the requirements of the District's Part 70 operating permit program. .
-The facility previously had a Part 70 permit under PT-70 PTO 8976, when it was part of the Casmalia Stationary Source 04630, however the original PT-70 designation was removed in 2004 when the Stationary Source PTE fell below the major source threshold.
+This is the initial Part 70 permit for this facility while operated by PCEC and is being issued in accordance with the requirements of the District's Part 70 operating permit program.

-This Part 70 permit may include additional applicable requirements and associated compliance assurance conditions.
-The Orcutt Hill and Casmalia Oil Fields Stationary Source is a major source for VOC1, NO_X and CO.
+This Part 70 may include additional applicable requirements and associated compliance assurance conditions.
+The Pacific Coast Energy Company - Orcutt Hill and Casmalia Oil Fields Stationary Source is a major source for VOC^1 , NO_X and CO.
 Conditions listed in this permit are based on federal, state or local rules and requirements.
 Sections 9.A, 9.B and 9.C of this permit are enforceable by the District, the USEPA and the public since these sections are federally-enforceable under Part 70.
 Where any reference contained in Sections 9.A, 9.B or 9.C refers to any other part of this permit, that part of the permit referred to is federally-enforceable.
 Conditions listed in Section 9.D are "District-only" enforceable.